-Taking pictures in environments we wouldn’t dare risk our premium compact or best smartphone – chiefly those where ingress from dirt and moisture is a constant risk – is the job of the ‘toughened’ digital compact.
-Yes, these tank-like (yet still pocket friendly) devices are claimed to be waterproof – even down to depths of 40 metres without additional housing – thanks to additional rubber seals and lockable media card and battery port covers – but, handily for the ham-fisted, they are usually freeze proof, crushproof and drop proof with it.
+There are some environments we wouldn’t dare risk our premium compact or best smartphone in chiefly those where ingress from dirt and moisture is a constant risk.
+Enter the ‘toughened’ digital compact.
+These tank-like (yet still pocket friendly) devices often claim to be waterproof – even down to depths of 40 metres without additional housing – thanks to additional rubber seals and lockable media card and battery port covers.
+And handily for the ham-fisted, they are usually freeze proof, crushproof and drop proof with it.

-For ‘waterproof camera’ also read ‘child-proof’; for, yes, these cameras can be accidentally dropped or dunked in the mud and rinsed clean afterwards.
-The larger, ridged buttons not only make them easier to operate with wet fingers but those with small hands too.
+Waterproof cameras are also often child-proof cameras; they can be accidentally dropped or dunked in the mud and rinsed clean afterwards.
+The larger, ridged buttons not only make them easier to operate with wet fingers but for those with small hands too.

 Easy to use take anywhere, shoot anywhere camera